3 Helpful Reasons to Turn Your Phone Off at Work

 Here’s the smart way to prepare yourself for a temporary phone switch off:

-If you really want to make some headway, try setting aside an hour so you can dive deeply into your work.
+Want to make some headway?
+Set aside an hour so you can dive deeply into your work.

 This can be as simple as sending a quick email to say, “Please note, I’ll be unavailable today via cell phone from 2 – 3 P.M.
 You can reach me after 3 P.M., or leave me a message and I’ll get back to you shortly.”